-Prism Counseling is an inclusive and fully LGBTQ+ affirming group of practitioners that seek to help people of all faith (or non-faith) backgrounds.
+Prism Counseling is an inclusive and fully affirming group of practitioners that seek to help people of all faith (or non-faith) backgrounds.
 Below, Tres Adames describes how and why he started Prism Counseling:

 Hi, my name is Tres and I am the owner of Prism Counseling.
 I am a member of the LGBTQ+ community and a survivor of conversion therapy.
 I founded Prism Counseling to be a place for LGBTQ+ people to receive support that affirms and empowers them to be who they really are.
 I personally know what it's like to meet a new counselor, only to wonder if they are truly accepting, affirming, and educated about the LGBTQ+ community.
+I also wanted to create a place where people of faith (including LGBTQ+ people) could find care that deepens their spirituality and their personal faith.

 My Experience Going Through Conversion Therapy